Mr-Jack-Black/Jack-Preprocess/README.md

 **snipercup**

 ---

 ## Version Info
-* v1.2.x-beta (28.10.2025): First release for Lite version, after major clean-up on Full version.
+* v1.1.x-beta (28.10.2025): First release for Lite version, after major clean-up on Full version.
 * v0.6-alpha   (7.10.2025): Added support for NAMESPACE and "local" variables.

 ## Known Bugs
-1. If there would be multiple system messages the regular expressions fail to remove them.
-Current solution is to make sure that there is only one.
+1. Full version does not evaluate {VAR} statements in user input.
-2. Questions for AI `#ask/#asking` work but robustness is not guaranteed.
-These need work.
-Seems like AI model sometimes fails to return anything creating a red popup "Error continuing story.
-No text output received.
-Modify your input and try again."
+2. Questions for AI `#ask/#asking` work but AI still stumbles too often.

 ---

 Please visit Discord/AI Dungeon for more discussion about this script.